These simple honey and mustard chicken meatballs are cooked in a fully flavoured creamy sauce and served on a supremely indulgent mashed potato!

 The Honey and Mustard Sauce!

 Honey and mustard is a classic combination and one I use all the time, most recently in my honey mustard pork chop recipe.
+It even works with fish as this honey and mustard salmon recipe demonstrates.

 This recipe does something a little different with that sauce.
 The addition of cream makes it silky smooth and mellows the mustard.